 Institut für Übersetzen und Dolmetschen Englischabteilung

 Eugen Adler, born on February 3rd 1860 in Laupheim, single, died on October 17th 1942 in the concentration camp Theresienstadt

-Betty Wolf, born as Betty Adler on June 15th 1863 in Laupheim; widow of Abraham Wolf, a beech wood businessman in Odenwald; died on December 24th 1941 in Laupheim.
+Betty Wolf, born as Betty Adler on June 15th 1863 in Laupheim; widow of Abraham Wolf, a businessman for clothing in Buchen Odenwald; died on December 24th 1941 in Laupheim.